About Our Authors

 Main Content

-The DC Declaration of Learning is exclusively for educators in Washington, D.C. who work in 3rd-12th grade social studies, language arts, fine/performing arts, ESL, ELL, SPED, GT, and humanities classrooms as well as those who teach as school librarians and media specialists.
+The program is best suited for educators in the following subjects: social studies, language arts, fine/performing arts, ESL, ELL, SPED, GT, and humanities classrooms as well as those who teach as school librarians and media specialists.

-The application-based five-day summer workshop connects you with collections representatives and museum educators to develop a standards-aligned lesson plan to implement in the classroom.
-The lesson plan can be used on its own or as inspiration for a student-led, teacher-directed civic engagement project that addresses an issue in your community.
-The workshop also features exclusive site visits and hands-on inquiry-based learning activities.
+The application-based five-day summer workshop connects you with collections representatives and museum educators to develop a classroom resource that incorporates materials and ideas shared during the program.
+Our goal is for you to create something that can be used in your classroom in the following school year.
+Ideally, the resource you create will also serve as inspiration for a student-led, teacher-directed civic engagement project that addresses an issue in your community.

-Participants receive a $800 stipend upon the completion of the workshop and deliverables.
+The workshop also features exclusive site visits and guest speakers.
+Participants will receive a $600 stipend upon the completion of the workshop and deliverables.

 If you are not teaching in Washington, D.C., please check out the Association's national program, White House History Teacher Institute.